dice-project/DICE-Deployment-Service/doc/Cloudify.md

 When the script terminates, summary section will contain some information, relevant to the bootstrap procedure.
-Additionally, preparation script also created a templates for Cloudify's command line client configuration and bootstrap inputs that we will use later on.
+Additionally, preparation script also created an environment templates for Cloudify's command line client configuration `cloudify.inc.sh` and bootstrap inputs that we will both use later on.
 And lastly, configuration, needed by the DICE TOSCA Library has also been copied to the manager instance for us.

 ### OpenStack